cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 + b-tagged jets:
   + Starting from basic jets, keep only those with |&eta;| < 2.5 and require [medium WP](https://twiki.cern.ch/twiki/bin/viewauth/CMS/BtagRecommendation102X#Supported_Algorithms_and_Operati) of the DeepFlavour b+bb+lepb discriminator.
-Since the b-tagged jets are within the tracker acceptance, they may have lower p<sub>T</sub> because the existence of charged tracks allows for a better discrimination of jets from pileup.
+Since the b-tagged jets are within the tracker acceptance, they may have lower p<sub>T</sub> because the existence of charged tracks allows for a better discrimination against jets from pileup.
   + Store as output quantities the number of b-tagged jets, as well as p<sub>T</sub> and &eta; of the b-tagged jets leading and subleading in p<sub>T</sub>

 ### Task 4: MET choice and variables